"I'm "Dashing" Cody Rhodes, bringing you one step closer...to dashing." - Cody Rhodes

 Villainous Friendship: Type 1 with Damien Sandow.
 The two legitimately enjoyed one another's company and considered the other their best friend.
 Then, Money In The Bank 2013 happened.

-Villain Team-Up: First with Ted DiBiase in 08,¨ some time later the two teamed up with Randy Orton to form Legacy.
+Villain Team-Up: First with Ted DiBiase in 08,$ some time later the two teamed up with Randy Orton to form Legacy.
 He then teamed with Drew McIntyre in '10 to create "The Dashing Ones."
 Unfortunately, right after they established their tag team moniker, they split up.
 Then he teamed up with Damien Sandow, who claimed that Rhodes was the only Superstar he could have an intelligent conversation with, which is hilarious when you consider who Cody's father is.
 They were officially the "Rhodes Scholars".
-Their tag team lasted a couple months before they decided, mutually, on breaking up to focus on their singles career.
-But they will still be best friends.
-So much so they got back together one month later anyway and throughout the time supported one another as singles star.
+After teaming up for a couple months, they mutually decided to focus on their singles careers while remaining best friends, going on to resume their team-up a month later while continuing to support each other's solo careers.
+But then…

-With Damien Sandow, after Damien seemingly double crossed him to get his hands on the Money in the Bank briefcase.
+Damien Sandow seemingly double crossed him to get his hands on the Money in the Bank briefcase.
 Was confirmed after Cody assaulted Sandow after his match the following night on Raw and Sandow would go on to try to hash things out with him on Smackdown by…asking Cody to become "Protector of the Case".

 Finally got his revenge on Sandow by tossing Sandow's briefcase into the Gulf of Mexico on the July 26, 2013 episode of Smack Down.